A children's book review blog

 Writing quality Good

-Read-aloud fun Good
+Read-aloud fun Great

-Holds up on re-reads Decent
+Holds up on re-reads Good

 Kid engagement Great